 - 3.1.
 The Parish is within the South Downs National Park, which was created in 2010 when the Sussex Downs Area of Outstanding Natural Beauty designation (designated in 1966) was revoked. - 3.2.
 It has a strong agricultural heritage and comprises pasture and arable land with large areas of woodland in the coombes of the scarp slope of the Downs and in the sandstone areas to the north. - 3.3.
 Bury village is the largest settlement within the Parish and is located 5 miles south west of Pulborough.
-The eastern border of the village runs along the River Arun and the western boundary is to the west of the A29 by Bury Village School. - 3.4.
+The eastern border of the village runs along the River Arun. - 3.4.
 There are two schools in Bury, the Church of England (Aided) Primary School in West Burton Lane and Dorset House Preparatory School in Church Lane. - 3.5.
 The most distinguishing feature of Bury is perhaps the Grade I Listed Anglican Parish Church of St John the Evangelist which is located a short distance from the River Arun at the end of Church Lane.
 Evidence suggests the church was built around the 12th century following the Norman Conquest; the tower and nave are both 12th century, and the south aisle dates from about 1200.
 The church is dominated by its broad cedar shingled spire which was added when the church roof was restored in 1603.